HassanMahmoodAwan/Login-SignUp-form-using-HTML-CSS-JS/README.md

 2- flexbox
 3- display, margin, padding and text handling properties.
 4- In JS, I learn about the DOM manupulation and a new concept of CLASSLISTTOGGLE.
+5- learning about the color schemes, how to make it responsive, developer tools in chrome.

 Thanks!